About This Coconut Mint Matcha Cake Recipe

 How To Make Coconut Mint Matcha Cake Step By Step

-To make the base, place the ingredients into a food processor or a blender and blend until you have a sticky dough.
-Then press the ‘dough’ into the base of your cake tin.
+To make the base, place the sunflower seeds, linseeds, and dates into a food processor or a blender and blend until you have a sticky dough.
+Then press the “dough” into the base of your cake tin.

-To make the filling, add all the ingredients except the matcha to a blender and blitz until they become blended and creamy.
-Scoop out 1/3 of the mint filling and spread it on top of the base and level it out with a knife or the back of a spoon.
+For the filling, add all the ingredients (desiccated coconut, banana, honey, mint, and lemon) except the matcha to a blender and blitz until they are completely blended and creamy.
+Scoop out 1/3 of the mint filling and spread it on top of the base.
+Level it out with a knife or the back of a spoon.

 Scoop out the rest of the filling in a bowl and mix it with 1 teaspoon matcha.
 Scoop out half of this mint matcha filling and spread it on top of the mint layer.

-Mix the remaining filling with 1/2 tsp matcha then spread it on top of the other two cake layers.
+Mix the remaining filling with 1/2 tsp matcha and spread it on top of the other two cake layers.

 Refrigerate the cake for at least 30 minutes.